-During ketosis, the liver takes fatty acids from your body to produce ketones to supply energy to your brain and muscle tissues.
+During ketosis, the liver takes fatty acids from your body to increase levels of ketones to supply energy to your brain and muscle tissues.

-While your body undergoes biological adaptation to the ketogenic diet, it can often be hard to know whether you are in ketosis or not.
+While your body undergoes biological adaptation to the keto diet, it can often be hard to know whether you are in ketosis or not.